inforion/kopycat/README.md

     1. Run the application using green triangle near `fun main(args: Array<String>)` and you should see:

         ```log
-        19:29:04 INFO   [         Module.initializeAndRes]: Setup core to testbench.arm for testbench
+        12:25:28 CFG ....initializeAndResetAsTopInstance(Module.kt:189): Setup core to testbench.arm for testbench
-        19:29:04 WARN   [         Module.initializeAndRes]: Debugger wasn't found in testbench...
+        12:25:28 CFG ....initializeAndResetAsTopInstance(Module.kt:194): Setup debugger to testbench.dbg for testbench
-        19:29:04 WARN   [         Module.initializeAndRes]: Tracer wasn't found in testbench...
+        12:25:28 WRN ....initializeAndResetAsTopInstance(Module.kt:210): Tracer wasn't found in testbench...
-        19:29:04 INFO   [         Module.initializeAndRes]: Initializing ports and buses...
+        12:25:28 CFG ....initializeAndResetAsTopInstance(Module.kt:218): Initializing ports and buses...
-        19:29:04 WARN   [         Module.initializePortsA]: ATTENTION: Some ports has warning use printModulesPortsWarnings to see it...
+        12:25:28 WRN ....initializeAndResetAsTopInstance(Module.kt:220): ATTENTION: Some ports has warning use printModulesPortsWarnings to see it...
-        19:29:04 INFO   [         Module.initializeAndRes]: Module testbench is successfully initialized and reset as a top cell!
+        12:25:28 CFG ....initializeAndResetAsTopInstance(Module.kt:232): Module testbench is successfully initialized and reset as a top cell!

         Process finished with exit code 0
         ```